8 Things You Need to Know About Furoshiki

 Les 8 choses que vous devez savoir sur le furoshiki

 You may have heard about furoshiki on the radio, on TV, or even seen it in stores.
 Furoshiki is everywhere this year!
-It’s a zero-waste alternative to gift wrapping.
-But what is furoshiki really?
-Here’s everything you need to know about this trend that came straight from Japan!
+It's a zero-waste alternative to gift wrapping.
+But what is furoshiki, really?
+Here's everything you need to know about this trend straight from Japan!

 1. What is furoshiki?

-It is a reusable fabric that is used to wrap or transport goods and gifts.
-This Japanese tradition dates back more than 1200 years.
-Furoshiki also refers to the technique of folding and knotting fabric, often compared to origami.
+Furoshiki is a reusable fabric used to wrap or transport goods and gifts.
+This Japanese tradition dates back over 1,200 years.
+Furoshiki also refers to the technique of folding and tying fabric, often compared to origami.

-Originally, Japanese nobility used furoshiki to wrap their valuable possessions.
-The term "furoshiki" means "bath mat" because it was used to wrap clothes before going to the public baths.
+Originally, Japanese nobility used furoshiki to wrap their precious possessions.
+The term "furoshiki" means "bath mat," as it was used to wrap clothes before going to the public baths.

 2. What is the furoshiki used for?

-Furoshiki enhances your gifts while promoting zero waste values thanks to its reusable nature.
-With the choice of colors, patterns, fabrics and folding methods, it allows you to create unique gifts.
-It is considered a true art in Japan.
+Furoshiki enhances your gifts while promoting zero-waste values thanks to its reusable nature.
+With a choice of colors, patterns, fabrics, and folding methods, it allows you to create unique gifts.
+It's considered a true art in Japan.

 3. What is the shape of a furoshiki?

-Traditionally, furoshiki was rectangular, as it was made from kimono fabrics, which were longer than they were wide.
-Today, most furoshiki are square, as this shape is more versatile for wrapping different types of objects.
+Traditionally, furoshiki were rectangular, as they were made from kimono fabrics, which were longer than they were wide.
+Today, most furoshiki are square, as this shape is more versatile for wrapping different types of items.

 4. What are the dimensions of a furoshiki?

-Furoshikis are usually between 50 and 70 cm on each side, perfect for wrapping jewelry, bentō or clothes.
+Furoshiki are typically 50 to 70 cm square, making them ideal for wrapping jewelry, bento boxes, or clothing.
 For larger gifts, they can be up to 100 cm or more.
-The rule is that the diagonal of the furoshiki should be about 3 times the size of the object to be wrapped.
+The rule of thumb is that the diagonal of the furoshiki should be about three times the size of the item to be wrapped.

-At Paké, we offer three sizes of furoshikis:
+At Paké, we offer three sizes of furoshiki:

 • Large Paké (100 x 100 cm) : for board games, consoles, frames, etc.

 The fabric should be thick enough to hide the gift well, but thin enough to be manageable.
-There are no hard and fast rules regarding the type of fabric: silk, linen, cotton, nylon, etc.
+There are no strict rules regarding the type of fabric: silk, linen, cotton, nylon, etc.

-At Paké, we use 100% recycled fibers (cotton and polyester) to minimize the environmental impact.
-Our furoshikis are vegan and entirely made in France.
+At Paké, we use 100% recycled fibers (cotton and polyester) to minimize our environmental impact.
+Our furoshiki are vegan and made entirely in France.

 6. What patterns decorate a furoshiki?

-Originally, furoshikis were decorated with the coats of arms of noble families.
-Over time, they were decorated with artistic motifs representing symbols of good luck, such as cranes or cherry blossoms.
-Today, modern designs are inspired by art, architecture and pop culture.
+Originally, furoshiki were adorned with the coats of arms of noble families.
+Over time, they were decorated with artistic motifs depicting symbols of good luck, such as cranes or cherry blossoms.
+Today, modern designs draw inspiration from art, architecture, and pop culture.

 7. How to fold a furoshiki?

-There are a multitude of folding and tying techniques.
+There are a multitude of folding and knotting techniques.
 Here are some common examples:

 • Otsukai Tsutsumi: " basic packaging »